Kartin8/FF13NovaFix/README.md

 ```

 Press `F10` in game to open the settings menu.
+You can also open it with a controller by holding both stick clicks or `Start + Back`, depending on your controller setup.
+This works on Windows too, not just on Steam Deck / Steam Machines.